ray-x/nvim/README.md

 # vim as a programming IDE

-This init.lua is highly optimized for loading performance.
+This neovim configure file is highly optimized for loading performance.
 Packer lazy loading + After rendering async plugin loading.
-Maybe the only one that can render multiple files with treesitter in less than 80ms with ~80 plugins installed In the test, I loaded util.lua(1686 loc) and lsp.lua(1538 loc) from neovim source code in 80.6ms
+Maybe the only nvim setup in github that can render multiple files with treesitter in less than 80ms with ~80 plugins installed (e.g. Open both util.lua(1686 loc) and lsp.lua(1538 loc) from neovim source code in 80.6ms)

 The `Plug` config is located in branch [Plug branch](https://github.com/ray-x/dotfiles/tree/zprezto-plug)